 The charade that is underway is the narrative that the U.S. doesn’t yet know what happened to Kashoggi at the Saudi consulate in Istanbul, that Turkey doesn’t admit anything about the surveillance of diplomatic missions in the country, and that if anything happened–which the Saudis and the U.S. don’t know yet!–it was done by rogue elements of the Saudi regime, and MBS was in no way involved.

 If you believe that, I have a bridge I would like to sell you in Brooklyn.

 It all boils down to a question that Trump implicitly raised: “How much is one human life worth?”

 This issue is explored in depth in a brilliant play entitled “The Visit” (“Der Besuch der alten Dame”) by the Swiss playwright, Friedrich Dürrenmatt.
 The play explores the question of whether citizens of a small town should accept the offer of $ 1 billion, to be split half and half between the town and its inhabitants, from a a wealthy former resident who was wronged in her youth.
 The only condition for the “gift” is that the young man who wronged her must be killed.

 There is no more sacred human right than the right to life.

 The importance attached to this right by Trump is painfully in view.
 No more poignant abdication of moral leadership by the U.S. in the world could be imagined.

-Vladimir Herzog in Brazil (1975), whose murder led to a showdown among military factions in which relatively moderate forces prevailed;
+Vladimir Herzog in Brazil, whose torture and murder by the military dictatorship led to a showdown among military factions in which relatively moderate forces prevailed;